 - Always wear safety glasses when working in dusty or windy areas, and especially when working in a place where flying debris is likely.

-- The safety glasses or goggles should be close fitting with side shields.
+- Safety glasses or goggles should be close fitting with side shields.
 Regular sunglasses or corrective glasses are not enough.

 - Don’t stand or walk near anyone who is grinding or drilling.